csc7/PP1_CI_TGC/README.md

 ___
 # 10. Acknowledgements
 I would like to acknowledge and thank the following people for being part of this project and for helping me in the development of it:
-* Code Institute, for providing knowledge, guide and tools.
+* Code Institute, for providing knowledge, guide, content and tools.
-* My mentor (CHECK IF I CAN PUBLISH HIS NAME), for helping with very valuable guide and support.
+* My mentor, Mo, for helping with very valuable guide and support.
-* ...
+* Of course, all the valuable information provided by the sources mentioned above in the credits.
+* Code Institute community in Slack for permanently being an online reference.